logo

 University of Vermont

-The University of Vermont (UVM) offers a Bachelor of Science (BS) in Medical Radiation Sciences with a concentration in Radiation Therapy that requires 121 credit hours to complete and will meet the educational requirements for the American Registry of Radiologic Technologists (ARRT) certification exam.
+The University of Vermont (UVM) offers a Bachelor of Science (BS) in Medical Radiation Sciences with a concentration in Radiation Therapy that requires 121 credit hours to complete and meets the educational requirements for the American Registry of Radiologic Technologists (ARRT) certification exam.
 The four-year degree program involves a mixture of on-campus coursework and clinical rotations at affiliated sites such as Central Vermont Hospital, Eastern Maine Medical Center in Maine, and Albany Medical Center in New York.
-Students will begin taking introductory professional coursework and general education courses in their first two years and spend the last two years focusing on professional classes such as Dosimetry, Clinical Radiation Oncology, and Essentials of Patient Care.
+Students take introductory professional coursework and general education courses in the first two years and spend the last two years focusing on professional classes such as Dosimetry, Clinical Radiation Oncology, and Essentials of Patient Care.
 The final semester is centered around a semester-long clinical internship.
 Applicants to the Medical Radiation Sciences program must have a high school diploma and have taken the appropriate high school math and science courses.
-Graduation from UVM requires a cumulative GPA of at least 2.0.
+Graduation from the program requires a cumulative GPA of at least 2.3, and students must maintain this GPA to remain enrolled.

 How to Become a Radiology Technologist in Vermont

-The OPR, a branch of the Vermont Secretary of State office, requires radiologic technologists to be licensed to practice in the state.
-Vermont offers licensing in primary modalities such as radiography, nuclear medicine technology, and radiation therapy as well as post-primary modalities such as Computed Tomography (CT) and bone densitometry.
-In general, the OPR requires rad techs to receive professional certification from an organization such as the ARRT or Nuclear Medicine Technologists Certification Board (NMTCB) as a requirement for licensure.
+The OPR, a branch of the Vermont Secretary of State, requires radiologic technologists to be licensed to practice in the state.
+Licensing is offered in radiography, nuclear medicine technology, and radiation therapy as well as post-primary modalities such as Computed Tomography (CT) and bone densitometry.
+The OPR requires prospective rad techs to hold professional certification from an organization such as the ARRT or Nuclear Medicine Technologists Certification Board (NMTCB).
 Radiologic technologists seeking a license in Vermont must complete the following steps:

-3. Apply for a licence.
+- Apply for a license.
 Once rad techs have obtained professional certification, they must apply for a license with the OPR.

 Vermont Radiology Tech Salary and Job Outlook